Popular Subject Areas

 Study Abroad Program Description

-With a variety of Spanish language courses at the high beginning, intermediate, and advanced levels of Spanish, you will be able to focus specifically on language acquisition or you can choose from courses in culture, literature, international relations, international marketing, or economics.
+With a variety of Spanish language courses at the intermediate and advanced levels of Spanish, you will be able to focus specifically on language acquisition or you can choose from courses in culture, literature, international relations, international marketing, or economics.
 Courses are taught by host university faculty and are taken with other ISA students.

-Our Summer 5 program is a month long and offers Spanish courses for Intermediate levels and higher, as well as English courses.
+Our Summer 1 and 2 programs are a month long and offer Spanish courses for Intermediate levels and higher, as well as English courses.

 Students must have a minimum grade point average of 2.50.